A Brief Exploration of History of Western Individualism

 §4.
 Protestant Reformation and Cartesian Thinking

-Furthermore, this sense of incertitude and mistrust rendered philosophy not impervious to the phenomenon of individualism.
-In fact, it seems to have instigated an unprecedented shift in the way of thinking, as exemplified by French mathematician and philosopher René Descartes (1596-1650), the father of modern philosophy.
-While the Greeks philosophized dialogically and outdoors in the public, René Descartes (and subsequent thinkers) philosophized monologically and indoors, away from the public view.
+The sense of incertitude and mistrust was also projected in philosophy, which was not impervious to the unfolding phenomenon of individualism.
+In fact, the sense of incertitude and mistrust seems to have instigated an unprecedented shift in the way of thinking as exemplified by French mathematician, philosopher René Descartes (1596-1650), the father of modern philosophy.
+Modern philosophy is recognizably different in many ways from the Greek philosophy.
+While the Greeks of antiquity philosophized dialogically and outdoors in the public, Descartes (and many subsequent thinkers) philosophized monologically and in seclusion away from the public view.
 Modern philosophy begins with Descartes, with the self thinking in solitude, becoming conscious of the false and doubtful ideas one has accepted so far in life, and deciding that the time has come to overthrow all of one’s beliefs.
 In the first paragraph of his “First Meditation”, Descartes wrote:

 §5.
 The Age of Enlightenment

 The Enlightenment—invigorated with the truths of science and of human nature, and with its daring spirit to challenge the authorities and the longstanding traditions—brought about a paradigm shift in human thinking and relations.
-This paradigm shift, which is integrally part of our psyche today, can be characterized with what they referred to as the natural law of progress: human reason can discover scientific truths about the world and human nature, and in turn this body of knowledge can be put into practice to improve human societies and living conditions through history.
+This paradigm shift, which is part of our psyche today, can be characterized with what they referred to as the “natural law of progress”: human reason can discover scientific truths about the world and human nature, and in turn this body of knowledge can be put into practice to improve human societies and living conditions through history.
 About a century later, Karl Marx reflected the same idea of progress in his dialectic of history.

 §6.
 The Modern Age